The Amazing Streaming Balancing Act

 A creative refresh is when a brand creates their ads, then updates them after they run for a while to ensure performance stays high, and ad fatigue stays low.

 The process starts when a brand creates an ad or multiple versions of an ad.
 These ads are then served to various targeted audiences to drive brand awareness, engagement, and conversions.
-By using the audience insights and real-time metrics that CTV ads provide, advertisers can get the data they need to make creative decisions and optimize their ads—from adjusting visuals, updating audio, or implementing new messaging.
+By using the audience insights and real-time performance marketing metrics that CTV ads provide, advertisers can get the data they need to make creative decisions and optimize their ads—from adjusting visuals, updating audio, or implementing new messaging.

 After the creative refresh has been deployed, advertisers can then take that performance data to evaluate its effectiveness and continue updating—creating a continuous, data-driven feedback loop that creates compelling ads.
 This process ensures that marketers are always delivering the most relevant ads to their target audiences and combats ad fatigue by keeping the messaging and storytelling compelling and fresh.

 Ad blindness, sometimes called banner blindness, is when a viewer selectively pays attention to a section of a website—often ignoring banner ads.
 Think about some of your most visited websites—you probably (either consciously or unconsciously) don’t look at most of the ads at the top or left-hand size unless they’re particularly compelling or applicable to your tastes.
 The same applies to social media video—because of the scrollable nature of the platform, it can be easy for a viewer to move right past the ad.
 Even if they do watch, they might quickly forget what they saw as the next piece of content or ad grabs their attention and they move on.